hcvazquez/machine-learning-in-spark-with-pyspark/README.md

 # Machine Learning in Spark with Pyspark

-This repository cover some use cases of Spark for Machine-Learning applications using Pyspark.
+This repository cover some special use cases of Spark for Machine-Learning applications using Pyspark.
 I will introduce Spark, just for informational purposes

 ## History of Spark